AlexandreDdaCosta/olympus/README.md

 ## Developer notes for pushing working olympus repository to Github

-*Note*: The first series of operations are one-time only, but may be repeated as needed should a system need to be restored.
+*Note*: The first series of operations are one-time only, but they may be repeated as needed should a system need to be restored.

 ### Create bare repository on Github